netarchivesuite/webdanica/workflow_install.md

 ## The installation of the automatic-workflow

 First the sourcecode for the release from https://github.com/netarchivesuite/webdanica/releases unzip the source code.
-This will produce a `webdanica-$RELEASE` folder (e.g. webdanica-1.2.0), and we're want the webdanica-$RELEASE/automatic-workflow folder.
+This will produce a `webdanica-$RELEASE` folder (e.g. webdanica-1.2.0), and we want the webdanica-$RELEASE/workflow-template folder.

 If you want instead to download the current source from github, use the `extractFromGithub.sh` command in the tools folder.
 ```